ray-project/ray/doc/source/deploy-on-yarn.rst

     APP_ID=$(python -c 'import skein;print(skein.properties.application_id)')

-Register the Ray head addresses needed by the workers with the Skein key-value store.
+Register the Ray head addresses needed by the workers in the Skein key-value store using the Application ID.

 .. code-block:: bash

     skein kv put --key=RAY_HEAD_ADDRESS --value=$(hostname -i) $APP_ID

-This command starts all the processes needed on the ray head node.
+Start all the processes needed on the ray head node.
 By default, we set object store memory and heap memory to roughly 200 MB.
 This is conservative and should be set according to application needs.

 .. code-block:: bash

     ray start --head --redis-port=6379 --object-store-memory=200000000 --memory 200000000 --num-cpus=1

-This executes the user script.
+Execute the user script containing the Ray program.

 .. code-block:: bash

     python example.py

-After the user script has executed, all started processes should also die.
-Note that we put this in the setup script of the service.
+Clean up all started processes even if the application fails or is killed.

 .. code-block:: bash